sroberts/sroberts.github.io/_posts/2015-01-03-the-perils-of-mis-attribution.md

 - Comprehensive telemetry collected from multiple sources
   - Network full content is great, flow & proxy logs are great too.
   - Memory and system logs from any systems the bad guys get into are key.
-- Extensive Analysis by multiple experts (hopefully corrobrated by multiple analysts)
+- Extensive Analysis by multiple experts (hopefully corroborated by multiple analysts)
   - Compromised system memory analysis
   - Compromised system disk forensics
-  - Deep malware analysis (dynamic and static, as well as utilizing a comprenshive malware library)
+  - Deep malware analysis (dynamic and static, as well as utilizing a comprehensive malware library)
   - Log correlation, especially centralized authentication lots
   - Open source analysis of the attackers infrastructure (attack infrastructure, C2 & exfiltration nodes)
 - Analyzed Multiple Attacks against a single Victim
   - It's incredibly difficult to see one incident, even a long running one, and develop meaningful attribution.
   - Many attackers will come back to the same victim multiple times.
 Comparing these multiple attacks can give incredible insight into how the attacker evolves, what resources they keep going after, etc.
 - Multiple sets of telemetry from one incident
-  - In many cases attackers use the same tool chain & tactics, techniques, and proceedures against multiple victims.
+  - In many cases attackers use the same tool chain & tactics, techniques, and procedures against multiple victims.
-  - By sharing information between similar organizations who see the same attackers you get yet another oppertunity to
+  - By sharing information between similar organizations who see the same attackers you get yet another opportunity to

 At it's core there are two ultimate goals conducting this analysis:
-- Identify common tactics, techniques, and proceedures
+- Identify common tactics, techniques, and procedures
 - Identify common attacker goals (actions over target)

 This process is not for the faint of heart.
-It takes time, good information, and a skilled team to turn the necessary mountain of data into verifiable, trustworth attribution.
+It takes time, good information, and a skilled team to turn the necessary mountain of data into verifiable, trustworthy attribution.
 Even if a team can accomplish that making the case can be difficult.
 Plenty of people in the security world are happy to be contrarian for a variety of motivations.

 ### Actor vs Attribution

 When conducting this analysis the question is "what's the goal?".
-Being able to put a name to an actor is psychologically incredibly useful, but does that mean it's necessary to have a persons given name or the name of their employer for this to be a worthwhile exerise?
-In my experiece this makes for great marketing fodder, but unless you have hand cuffs (and necessary legal documents to use them) or cruise missiles (and war powers) what good is "direct attribution"?
+Being able to put a name to an actor is psychologically incredibly useful, but does that mean it's necessary to have a persons given name or the name of their employer for this to be a worthwhile exercise?
+In my experience this makes for great marketing fodder, but unless you have hand cuffs (and necessary legal documents to use them) or cruise missiles (and war powers) what good is "direct attribution"?
 I'd argue none at all.

 Being able to tie a series of TTPs to a name, even just a made up code name, is highly valuable and removes the "boogie man" fear that most people have to attackers over the Internet.
 Teams that take this "indirect attribution" approach will start to recognize these code named actors.
 This leads to faster identification, more effective remediation, and eventually the ability to start applying counter intelligence approaches.
 This should be every incident response teams ultimate goal.